 - · Continue the clinical development of the drug candidate triphendiol; - · Continue the pre-clinical development of NV-128.
-In August 2009 we completed negotiations with Novogen to in-license the mTOR inhibitor NV-128, which has shown compelling preclinical results to date.
-In consideration of the license granted to us we paid Novogen a license fee of \$1,500,000.
+In August 2009 we completed negotiations with Novogen to in-license the mTOR inhibitor NV-128, which has shown compelling pre clinical results to date.
+In consideration of the license granted to us we paid Novogen a license fee of \$1,500,000 in August, 2009.

 Ongoing operations, including the conduct of the pre clinical and clinical trial program, will continue to consume cash resources without generating revenues.
-In order to obtain the additional funding necessary to conduct our business, we may need to rely on collaboration and /or licensing opportunities.
-We cannot assure you that we will be able to raise the funds necessary to fund our programs or find appropriate collaboration or licensing opportunities.
+We will require additional financing to fund our operations in the future.
+We cannot assure you that we will be able to raise the funds, necessary to fund our programs, on favorable terms to us or at all.